The Foot and Ankle Sports Institute

 What to Expect: Once you complete your final treatment sessions for Achilles tendonitis, you’ll start to notice that morning stiffness diminishes and your flexibility improves in the morning.

-Activity: Begin incorporating eccentric loading exercises, like slow calf raises, to strengthen the tendon fibers affected by Achilles tendonitis, promoting recovery and reducing the risk of an Achilles tendon rupture without the need for minimally invasive surgery.
+Activity: Continue with eccentric loading exercises, like slow calf raises, to strengthen the tendon fibers affected by Achilles tendonitis.

 Patient's Testimonials